oktadev/okta-blog/_source/_posts/2019-11-26-developer-generalist-vs-specialist.md

 ## How Do I Choose the Right Tech to Focus On

 This is the question for a specialist: how to leap frog from one framework lilypad to another.
-It's easy to fall in love with a specific area of coding and become obsessed - I’ve certainly done it.
+It's easy to fall in love with a specific area of coding and become obsessed - I've certainly done it.
 However, it can truly lead to a head-in-the-sand position when the world moves on without you (my condolences to Windows Phone developer friends, for example).

 ## Are You Saying I Should be a Full Stack Developer